opendocsg/slw-judgments-backfill/2014_SGHC_232/report.md

 _Civil Procedure_ – _Summary Judgment_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 163 of 2014 was allowed by the Court of Appeal on 4 March 2016.
-See [2016] SGCA 7.]
+See <span class="citation">[2016] SGCA 7</span>.]

 4 November 2014